Victoria school board names Stroman Middle School principal

 The Victoria school board has approved the hiring of Larry Cantu as the new Stroman Middle School principal.

-Originally from Robstown, Cantu joins Victoria ISD after spending the last number of years serving as an assistant principal, principal, and central office administrator across other Texas school districts.
-Cantu holds a Bachelor of Science in kinesiology and exercise science and Master of Education in Educational Administration and Supervision, both from Texas A&M University-Kingsville where he also earned his Superintendent Certification.
+Originally from Robstown, Cantu joins the Victoria Independent School District after spending the last number of years serving as an assistant principal, principal and central office administrator across other Texas school districts.
+Cantu holds a Bachelor of Science in kinesiology and exercise science and Master of Education in educational administration and supervision, both from Texas A&M University-Kingsville, where he also earned his superintendent certification.

-With the instructional restructuring at Stroman to include both a middle school campus and Stroman STEM Academy, VISD wants to ensure students attending Stroman Middle School still have the support needed to be successful.
+With the instructional restructuring at Stroman to include both a middle school campus and Stroman STEM Academy, the Victoria Independent School District wants to ensure students attending Stroman Middle School still have the support needed to be successful.
 Because of this, the district has opted to reintroduce the position.
 This is not a new position, according to the news release.

 Cantu’s primary duties will include directing and managing instructional programs and supervising operations at a campus level, providing leadership to ensure high standards of instructional service and overseeing compliance with district policies, success of instructional programs and operation of all campus activities.